aussiekom/Data-Science-Basics/README.md

 📂 *Datasets:* Download datasets from the 'datasets' directory to replicate the analyses and experiments conducted in the code.

-**Also you can check my Data Science Foundations mindmap for the overview of the main subjects and disciplines you need to know in data science. [link will be provided later]**
+**Also you can check my Data Science Foundations mindmap for the overview of the main subjects and disciplines you need to know in data science.**